CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 NOTE: You must have at least one of the 3 intensity data sets for intensity to do anything!

 "int_decay_step" and "int_decay_tick" require one another to do anything.
-If both exist then the game will automatically increment the current effect intensities by "int_decay_step" every "int_decay_tick" ticks, capping the result at [1, "max_intensity"].
+If both exist then the game will automatically increment the current effect intensities by "int_decay_step" every "int_decay_tick" ticks, capping the result at [0, "max_intensity"] and removing effects if the intensity reaches zero and `int_decay_remove` is true.
 This can be used to make effects automatically increase or decrease in intensity over time.

 "int_dur_factor" overrides the other three intensities fields, and forces the intensity to be a number defined as